Drunk!

 The book is not prescriptive in telling you how, and when, to consume alcohol to enjoy only its benefits.
 It does, however, tell you not to drink too many distilled spirits (wine or beer is better), and if possible, never, to drink alone.

 Ultimately, this heady book is an ode to Dionysus, the Greek god of wine.
-It does us all — drinkers and open-minded non-drinkers alike — a favor by talking a hard look at the merits of drinking, minus any squeamishness.
+It does us all — drinkers and open-minded abstainers alike — a favor by taking a hard look at the merits of drinking without moral judgement.

 A version of this review for New Scientist.